portworx/px-preflight/README.md

 # What

 This will provision some DaemonSets on your Kubernetes cluster, use them to run some basic checks, and then delete them again.
+Checks include:
+ * CPU cores
+ * Docker version
+ * Kernel version
+ * RAM
+ * /var space
+ * Network connectivity between all worker nodes in the defined port range

 # How